Get all the latest data for Copenhagen

 What property types will appreciate the most in Copenhagen in 2026?

-As of early 2026, owner-occupied apartments are expected to appreciate the most in Copenhagen, followed by rowhouses and then well-located cooperative apartments.
+As of 2026, apartments are expected to appreciate the most in Copenhagen, especially 50 to 90 square meter owner-occupied apartments near metro stations and everyday amenities.

 Make a profitable investment in Copenhagen